Thavarshan/comet/README.md

 - [FFmpeg](https://ffmpeg.org/) - The powerful multimedia framework that makes this project possible.
 - The Electron and Vue.js communities for their fantastic tools and support.

----

-Thank you for visiting our project!
-We’re excited to bring this tool to life and make media conversion easy and accessible for everyone.
-Any help, be it in coding, testing, or simply providing feedback, is invaluable.
-Let's create something great together!